Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 I suspect that when all is said and done, we will end up with a Microsoft browser that is little more than a clone of Chrome.
 This begs the same question I posed in a earlier article, which was, “What’s the point?”

 There may be one answer to that question.
-With Google losing the moral high-ground on an almost daily basis, users may well decide they have had enough of Chrome.
+With Google losing the moral high-ground almost daily, users may well decide they have had enough of Chrome.
 If they do, they will look elsewhere for a browser.

 Well, 90% of the world’s computers still run on a Windows OS.
-A new, improved Chromium-based Microsoft Edge may be just what people are looking for.
+A new, improved Chromium-based Microsoft Edge may be just what people want.